 And remember that while treatments can help reduce the effect of flu symptoms, it’s better to take steps to avoid getting the flu in the first place.
 Influenza vaccination is the best way to protect yourself and others from the flu.

 Treating pain and fever when you have flu

 Medicines that relieve fever symptoms and pain (including muscle aches and headache) can help you feel better when you have flu.
 Paracetamol and ibuprofen can be used in both adults and children with flu.

-Aspirin is an NSAID (non-steroidal anti-inflammatory drug) similar to ibuprofen.
-Aspirin should not be given to children aged 16 years and younger, because it can cause a serious complication known as Reye’s syndrome.
+Aspirin should not be given to children or teenagers, because it can cause a serious complication known as Reye’s syndrome.

 - analgesics (painkillers);

 - decongestants (to help treat a blocked or stuffy nose);